rl-institut/WEFESiteAnalyst/README.md

 # WEFESiteAnalyst
 automatized remote data collection tool for the site-tailored planning of integrated Water-Energy-Food-Environment Systems (iWEFEs).

 The purpose of the tool is the automation of location-specific data collection for site-tailored planning and configuration of iWEFEs.
 The input to the WEFE Site Analyst are coordinates of the location to be analysed (point-based).
-Together with OWEFE and the iWEFE configurator, the WEFE Site Analyst contributes to the doctoral project "Facilitating the Planning of Integrated Water-Energy-Food-Environment Systems through Open Source Software".
+Together with OWEFE, WEFEDemand and the WEFEconfigurator, the WEFESiteAnalyst contributes to the reserach project "OptiMG" and the doctoral project "Facilitating the Planning of Integrated Water-Energy-Food-Environment Systems through Open Source Software".

 This repository is generated from rli_template.
 More information see below.